jlangch/venice/doc/readme/sudoku-solver.md

   (when-not (macroexpand-on-load?)
     (print-msg-box :warn
                    """
                    macroexpand-on-load is not activated.
-To get a better performance activate it before loading this script.
+To get best performance activate it before loading this script.

                    From the REPL run the command: !macroexpand